f/awesome-chatgpt-prompts/SELF-HOSTING.md

 - Display your **branding name** as the hero title
 - Show your **branding description** below the title
 - Use your **logo** as a watermark background instead of the video
-- Hide the "Clone on GitHub" button
+- Hide the "Deploy Your Private Server" button
 - Hide the achievements section (Forbes, GitHub stars, etc.)
 - Hide the sponsor links and "Become a Sponsor" CTA

 This is ideal for organizations that want to deploy their own white-labeled prompt library without prompts.chat branding.

-## Docker Deployment

-Coming soon.

 ## Support